Cole–Cole equation

 These equations reduce to the Debye expression when $\alpha =0$.

+The Cole-Cole equation's time domain current response corresponds to the Curie–von Schweidler law and the charge response corresponds to the stretched exponential function or the Kohlrausch–Williams–Watts (KWW) function, for small time arguments.

 Cole–Cole relaxation constitutes a special case of Havriliak–Negami relaxation when the symmetry parameter $\beta=1$, that is, when the relaxation peaks are symmetric.
 Another special case of Havriliak–Negami relaxation where $\beta<1$ and $\alpha=1$ is known as Cole–Davidson relaxation.
 For an abridged and updated review of anomalous dielectric relaxation in disordered systems, see Kalmykov.